Create a Gingerbread Man Paper Chain

 - Have your child trace the template on the top fold of the paper bag.

 - Ask him to cut along the lines, being careful that the gingerbread man’s hands remain connected.

 - Now he has a chain of six gingerbread men to decorate!
-Using white-out, invite your child to make small zig-zag patterns for the sleeves and trousers.
-He can use the white-out to fashion some hair as well.
+Invite your child to use the correction fluid to make small zigzag patterns for the sleeves and trousers.
+He can use the white fluid to fashion some hair as well.